Can I Sue Someone for Recording Me Without My Permission?

 - New Hampshire

-Because these states have stronger privacy than federal law, you can expect these state laws to trump federal law.
+Because these states have stronger privacy protections than federal law, you can expect these state laws to trump federal law.

 Need Legal Advice on an Illegal Recording?